Reducing Holiday Food Waste

 Freezing Yeast Dough

-Fleishmann’s Yeast introduced home bakers to freezing yeast dough in their 1972 publication, Fleishmann’s Bake-it-easy Yeast Book.
+Fleischmann’s Yeast introduced home bakers to freezing yeast dough in their 1972 publication, Fleischmann’s Bake-it-easy Yeast Book.
 Included in the book were the very first recipes for frozen dough one could make at home, freeze, and bake later.
 The recipes introduced were specifically developed for freezing and to this day, they remain the standards for freezing yeast doughs.

 It should be noted that freezing dough at home may not yield the same results as commercially frozen dough but is still a means to delicious, freshly baked bread when time is short.
 Frozen dough manufacturers have access to superior dough stabilizers and freezing equipment that freeze the dough very quickly, allowing doughs to freeze with minimal damage to the yeast and dough structure.
 Dough freezes slower in home freezers increasing the risk of damage to the yeast and dough structure.